All Episodes

 Mark Stein for Rush at the Golden EIB microphone.

-Let's go to George in Springfield, Missouri.
+Let's go to George in Springfield, Missouri, Georgia, live on the Rush Limbaugh Show.

 Great to have you with us.

-Hey Mark, thanks for taking the call.
+Hey, Mark, thanks for taking the call.

 You're doing a great job.

-A lot of it had to do obviously with our industrial capability, but once we were in Europe, we have stayed, and that is why the socialist nations that are now failing have been able to do what they've been doing for the last sixty years, because they weren't paying for their defense.
+And that is why the socialist nations that are now failing have been able to do what they've been doing for the last 60 years because they weren't paying for their defense.

-That that really the only uh reason that uh Belgium can be Belgium and Sweden can be Sweden is because America's America.
+Yeah, that's a very good way of putting it, that really the only reason that Belgium can be Belgium and Sweden can be Sweden is because America's America.

-If you look at the Germans, for example, the Germans were one of the most militaristic nations on the planet a century ago.
+America guarantees global – if you look at the Germans, for example, the Germans were one of the most militaristic nations on the planet a century ago.

-And uh they're they're the opposite now.
+And they're the opposite now.

-Now who's gonna do that for America?
+Now, who's going to do that for America?

 Have you got a good answer for that, George?